-A common question we hear as our WooCommerce Sync for QuickBooks Online clients consider syncing their orders to QuickBooks Online is the decision of whether to sync an order as a Sales Receipt or as an Invoice, when using our WooCommerce Sync for QuickBooks Online.
+A common question we hear as our WooCommerce Sync for QuickBooks Online users consider syncing their orders to QuickBooks Online is the decision of whether to sync an order as a Sales Receipt or as an Invoice, when using our WooCommerce Sync for QuickBooks Online.
 This setting can be changed in MyWorks Sync > Settings > Order tab.
 Read our Settings documentation for more on this.

 The best answer to this is to consult your accountant on their recommendation - and/or check your existing QuickBooks Online company to see how you've been accounting for orders up to this point: whether as a sales receipt, or an invoice + payment.